 The Male Friendship Creed

-In our commitment as men who refuse to do life alone:
+In our commitment as men who refuse to do life alone, we believe:

-This is our commitment to deeper, more authentic male friendships.
-It is how we walk together as men and resist isolation.
-It is how we will help each other become the mature and responsible men the world needs today.
+We are committed to deeper, more authentic male friendships that walk together through life to help each other become the mature and responsible men the world needs today.

 [Feature Image created with ChatGPT]